Meditation for Seniors: Chair Practice and Safety Basics

 Most meditation mistakes come from trying too hard.
 The practice is noticing and returning, not forcing a special state.

-If pill sorting, bills, a noisy waiting room, or waiting for a ride becomes the trigger, use a 60-second anchor: feel both feet, notice one sound, relax the jaw, and return to the next task.
-For non-chair ideas, try simple mindfulness exercises.
+If pill sorting, bills, a hospital waiting room, or waiting for a ride becomes the trigger, use a 60-second anchor: notice the weight of heavy legs, listen for one sound, soften the face, and return to the next task.
+We usually suggest keeping this small enough that it feels usable on an ordinary day.
+For non-seated ideas, try simple mindfulness exercises.

 When Seniors Should Seek Professional Help